AmeerSohail98/Python_devops/README.md

 # Python_devops
-Created for practice of python devops programs
+Created for practicing the python scripting programs for devops.
 ![alt text](image.png)